What is apportionment of damages?

 - A person (“wrongdoer”) who is being sued for damages caused by his/her negligence may raise a defence of contributory negligence.

-- This means that the negligence of all the relevant parties are considered and the damages may be apportioned (divided) by the amount each party’s negligence contributed to the damages.
-The Apportionment of Damages Act 34 of 1956 regulates this.
+- Contributory negligence occurs where the negligence of all the parties is considered, and the damages may be apportioned (divided) by the amount each party’s negligence contributed to the damages.
+The Apportionment of Damages Act regulates this.

 - In other circumstances, a wrongdoer may be held jointly liable with another person towards the plaintiff (person who claims the damages).

 What is contributory negligence?

 - Where the plaintiff suffers damages, which are partly caused by his/her own fault and partly by the fault of the wrongdoer, the plaintiff’s damages claim is reduced based on his/her fault.

 - both parties must have acted negligently to cause the damages;